Can Service Providers White Label CloudAccess SD-WAN?

 Does Ethica Provide the CloudAccess Node Hardware?

 Yes and no. In our partner portal (you should check it out!), we list standard supported CPE hardware that comes with a 1-yr warranty.
 There are 4 different models we supply for the edge devices.

 We can help service providers source sufficient hardware for their controllers.
 If you've got any questions, please get in touch.

 Are there any Single Points of Failure?
 Does CloudAccess support any Core Redundancy?

-But the tunnel itself automatically re-establish itself to a back-up controller in the event of a failure in the data centre.
-Each site can be assigned two controllers – one as primary, one as backup.
+The tunnel itself automatically re-establishes a connection to a back-up controller in the event of a failure in the data center.
+Each site can be assigned two controllers - one as primary, one as backup.

 How Much Data is Consumed by Standby Connections?

 Yes, all traffic works fine.
-CloudAccess Channel Bonding is at Layer 3.
+CloudAccess Channel Bonding is at layer 3.
 There are some modes where there are restrictions (DMZ).
-Best to contact us to ensure your specific need is supported.
+If you have any additional questions, contact us and we’ll let you know if your specific need is supported.